luxfi/cli/cmd/commands.md

 <a id="lux-interchain-messenger-sendmsg"></a>
 #### messenger sendMsg

-Sends and wait reception for a ICM msg between two blockchains.
+Sends and wait reception for a Warp msg between two blockchains.

 **Usage:**
 ```bash